-COVID dependent, Year 10 will also be doing their Work Experience in June.
+Year 10 students will also be doing their Work Experience in June.
 This is a fantastic opportunity for students to get an understanding of how the world of work really works.
 Please start having conversations with your child about their future and how their choice of work experience may be affected by this.

-With their exams just around the corner, every day and every minute has an impact on their final results.
+With their exams just around the corner, every day and every minute matters and will have an impact on their final results.

 Our roles as their teachers and yours, the parents, are of great importance.